 Or Catch a Show

-The Bosque Arts Center also hosts live performances, concerts, workshops, and even Bingo nights!
-March 31st, 2023, the center will host a casino night with an Elvis tribute performing the following night.
+The Bosque Arts Center hosts live performances, concerts, workshops, and even bingo nights!
 Clifton also hosts annual events like Books on the Bosque, which includes a writing workshop led by a seasoned author, as well as the nationwide songwriting competition, the Texas Troubadour Songwriter Classic.
-Check the Bosque Arts Center’s website and Facebook to stay up to date on the latest events happening in Clifton.

 Things to Do in Clifton: See a Movie

-Don’t be fooled by the classic appearance of Cliftex Theatre.
-Although it has been in business since 1916, you can purchase tickets to any of today’s much anticipated movies.
-Inside, you’ll find the theater itself has been restored but its memorabilia have been preserved for your viewing pleasure on your way to your seat.
+Don’t be fooled by the classic appearance of the Cliftex Theatre.
+Although it has been in business since 1916, you can purchase tickets to any of today’s much-anticipated movies.

 Things to Do in Clifton: Explore the Market at the Mill

 Featuring an outdoor area, live music, food trucks, and a cute boutique, Market at the Mill is a charming spot reminiscent of the original Dansby Feed Mills, a cornerstone business in the 1930s.
-Follow their Facebook and be the first to hear about public events like Workout Wednesdays and seasonal celebrations!
+Follow their Facebook page and be the first to hear about public events like Workout Wednesdays and seasonal celebrations!

 Things to Do in Clifton: Walk Main Street

-You may notice storefronts guarded by their own, unique troll cutouts along Main Street.
-Each one was created by notable artist, Megan Major, owner of the local store 219 Artisan Market.
+You may notice storefronts guarded by their own unique troll cutouts along Main Street.
+Each one was created by notable artist Megan Major, owner of the local store 219 Artisan Market.

 Things to Do in Clifton: Enjoy a Romantic Dinner

 Despite its size, Clifton is home to several tasty restaurants, including Olaf’s Restaurant and Bar.
-If you’re looking for an affordable, but romantic getaway, Olaf’s is a great spot for a romantic dinner.
+If you’re looking for an affordable but romantic getaway, Olaf’s is a great spot for a romantic dinner.
 Their menu includes dishes such as filets, salmon, and rack of lamb.

 Things to Do in Clifton: Order Fresh Baked Goods

-Housed in what was Clifton’s town pharmacy, Corner Drug Cafe is now a family-owned business selling fresh, scratch made meals that you can enjoy at breakfast, lunch, and dinner with an accompanying cup of coffee, glass of wine, or beer.
-If you stop in for anything, take one of their homemade pies or pastries to enjoy on the road.
-Fun fact: according to their website, it is the only place in Clifton you can get a cappuccino.
+Housed in what was Clifton’s town pharmacy, Corner Drug Café is now a family-owned business selling fresh, scratch-made meals that you can enjoy at breakfast, lunch, and dinner with an accompanying cup of coffee, glass of wine, or beer.
+If you stop in for anything, take one of their homemade pies or pastries to enjoy on the county road.

 And Book a Room Upstairs

-On the second floor of the historic Brooks Building, just above the Corner Drug Cafe, is the Screen Door Inn.
-This building has housed several businesses since the early 1900s, but this local bed and breakfast is the first business to inhabit the second floor in over 50 years!
+This historic building has housed several businesses since the early 1900s, but this local bed and breakfast is the first business to inhabit the second floor in over 50 years!
 Much of the building’s original interior is still intact, even after its complete remodel in 2011.

 Things to Do in Clifton: Go Antiquing

-Inside Olaf’s Restaurant is Bosque County Emporium.
+Inside Olaf’s Restaurant is the Bosque County Emporium.
 Featuring a variety of antiques, collectibles, books, crafts, art, and jewelry, there is something for everyone on your souvenir list (or for you, of course).
 You’ll also find art by Clifton artists!

 You can also find a great selection of items at the Clifton Antique Mall.